LIFE STORY

 Among the officials I met it was possible to have genuine friends – those handling Australia especially (including the father of the empress in waiting, Owada Hisahi).

-Some of the Embassy people were impressive, with their good Japanese learned wartime or through experiences in areas of Japan occupied by Australian troops.
+Some of The Australian Embassy people were impressive, with their good Japanese learned wartime or through experiences in areas of Japan occupied by Australian troops.

 In short, I had almost the ideal entry to Japan.
-The opinion of the RSL (Returned Servicemen’s’ League), then strong in immediate postwar Australia, that Japan could be a future threat seemed absurd.
+The opinion of our RSL (Returned Servicemen’s’ League), then strong in immediate postwar Australia, that Japan could be a future threat seemed absurd.

+And not just the RSL.
 Today we forget that it was fear of future Japanese militarism that led Australia to demand the ANZUS Treaty as a condition for agreeing to the US-brokered 1951 peace treaty with Japan.
-Canberra felt the peace treaty was too lenient to the nation that had once threatened to invade Australia.

 2. The Rise of the Right

-It was only when the Rightwing pundits began criticising the heiwa byo (peace sickness) of Japan’s progressives that I began to realise that postwarJapan, for all its attractive war-hangover pacifism, still harboured people who had not moved very far from their prewar fascistic roots; that beneath the pacifism lay an ugly streak of revanchism.
+It was only when the Rightwing pundits began criticising the heiwa byo (peace sickness) of Japan’s progressives, sometime in the seventies, that I began to realise how postwarJapan, for all its attractive wartime-hangover pacifism, still harboured people who had not moved very far from their prewar militaristic roots; that beneath the pacifism lay a streak of ugly revanchism.

 But even after Kishi, an unspoken rule said no politician overtly anti-China should gain the prime ministership: Japan still seemed to have some remorse for what it had done to that country and was reluctant to revive new antagonisms.

-But after a brief lull the Rightwing began to consolidate further under Kishi’s half-brother, the deceitful Sato Eisaku, prime minister 1964 -72, who as late as 1972 could pretend friendship to China’s trade minister, Nan Han Chen, while promoting the large Taiwan lobby in the LDP and having secretly (but unsuccessfully) lobbied the Latin Americans to try to prevent Beijing’s 1971 entry to UN.
+But after a brief lull the Rightwing began to consolidate further under Kishi’s half-brother, the deceitful Sato Eisaku, prime minister 1964 -72, who as late as 1972 could pretend friendship to China while promoting the large Taiwan lobby in the LDP.

-The world, ignorant of what was really going on in Japan, continued to see Japan as peace oriented.
+The world, ignorant of what was really going on in Japan, continued to see Japan as a peace oriented model.
 The devious Sato was awarded the 1974 Nobel peace prize for keeping Japan out of the Vietnam War even as Japan’s Right-wingers were covertly helping the US in Vietnam.

-In making the award, the Nobel peace prize committee also said ‘the Japanese Prime Minister had represented the will for peace of the Japanese people, and that he had signed the nuclear arms Non-Proliferation Treaty (NPT) in 1970.’
+In making the award, the peace prize committee also said ‘the Japanese Prime Minister had represented the will for peace of the Japanese people, and that he had signed the nuclear arms Non-Proliferation Treaty (NPT) in 1970.

 He did sign the treaty.
-But strong Rightwing opposition to ratification led by Sato himself and his successors lasted six years and could only be overcome in 1976 by a move by ourselves in Canberra to back up the peace-minded Miki faction in the ruling LDP.
-(See chapter 40 of Life Story on this website.)
+But strong Rightwing opposition to ratification, led by Sato himself and his successors, lasted six years and could only be overcome in 1976 thanks to a move by ourselves, in Canberra, to back up the peace-minded, progressive Miki faction in the ruling LDP opposed to the Sato faction.
+(See chapter 40 of Life Story on my website.)

-Already the split between hardliners and progressives in Japan was being played out before our blinkered eyes in distant Canberra.
+Already the split between hardliners and progressives in Japan was being played out before uncomprehending eyes in distant Canberra.

-0ver territory even minor concessions came to be seen as quite unacceptable, ‘traitorous’ even, with the bureaucrats responsible deserving punishment; even when the Japanese position was weak and concessions needed.
+0ver territory, even minor concessions came to be seen as quite unacceptable, ‘traitorous’ even, with the bureaucrats responsible deserving punishment, even when the Japanese position was weak and concessions were needed.

-Any concession, it can be argued, would require the monument to be destroyed and the calendars to be reset – actions impossible by definition
+Any concession, it could be argued, would require the monument to be destroyed and the calendars to be edited – actions impossible by definition.

-It is a very dangerous form of diplomacy.
-Fortunately the opposite number, usually China, is also willing to wait 100 years, but patiently.
+It is a very dangerous form of foreign relations.
+Fortunately the main opposite number, China, seems also willing to wait 100 years – patiently.

 Hoppo Ryodo Dakkan Sakusen